Steve Vigdor, December 2, 2019

 By the turn of the 21st century, as applications of genetic engineering grew more widespread, it was inevitable that scientists would begin to consider adapting some of the natural mechanisms used by selfish genetic elements to drive engineered genes to spread throughout selected populations.
 The first such suggestion was made by Kidwell and Ribeiro in 1992, who proposed using mobile sequences of DNA, known as transposable elements, to drive an engineered gene into a mosquito population.
 In 2003, Austin Burt proposed using a different natural selfish mechanism, centered around homing endonuclease genes.
 These are naturally occurring enzymes capable of recognizing (homing) a target DNA sequence in a homologous chromosome, cutting it, and then replacing the excised DNA section with a template from the endonuclease gene.
 In other words, they provide natural gene editing by a mechanism entirely similar to what later became possible with the development of CRISPR-Cas9 engineering.

-It was the development of CRISPR-Cas9 that made engineered gene drives into a rapidly realizable technology, as first pointed out in 2014 by Kevin Esvelt and collaborators at the Wyss Institute for Biologically Inspired Engineering at Harvard University, where CRISPR-Cas9 was developed.
+It was the development of CRISPR-Cas9 that made engineered gene drives into a rapidly realizable technology, as first pointed out in 2014 by Kevin Esvelt and collaborators at the Wyss Institute for Biologically Inspired Engineering at Harvard University, one of the institutions where CRISPR-Cas9 gene editing technology was developed.
 The mechanism by which CRISPR-Cas9 gene drives ensure strong bias toward inheritance of the engineered gene is illustrated in Fig. 3.
 It basically uses insertion of an externally generated CRISPR complex into a target cell to engineer an edited homing endonuclease into one chromosome, which subsequently propagates itself into any natural chromosome with which it gets paired in sexual reproduction.
 Esvelt et al. pointed out that this technique “would represent an entirely new approach to ecological engineering,” but they also emphasized that “given the potential for gene drives to alter entire wild populations, and therefore ecosystems, the development of this technology must include robust safeguards and methods of control.”

 As illustrated in Fig. 4, the seminal work of Kidwell and Ribeiro, of Burt, and of Esvelt, et al., have helped to spark an explosion of gene drive research over the past two decades.
 Within a year after the proposal by Esvelt, et al., four distinct proofs of principle for CRISPR-Cas9-generated gene drives were carried out in laboratory-based populations of yeast, fruit flies and two different strains of mosquitoes.
 The combination of these studies demonstrated how gene drives might be used to suppress an entire population of pest organisms, by editing in genes that reduce fertility, or to otherwise spread an engineered genome modification throughout a population.